mine-cetinkaya-rundel/ukbabynames/README.md

     with an added nation column based on which dataset it came from.

--   `rankings`: A longitudinal dataset containing the top-100 baby girl and top-100 baby boy names over the period 1904 to 1994 (in England and Wales only).
+-   `rankings`: A longitudinal dataset containing the top-100 baby girl and top-100 baby boy names over the period 1904 to 1994, only in England and Wales.

 It is inspired by Hadley Wickham’s [**babynames**](https://cran.r-project.org/package=babynames) package.